Duff McKagan: 1985–1997: Guns N' Roses, Believe in Me and Neurotic Outsiders

-In 1990, Steven Adler was fired from the band because of his heroin addiction; he was replaced by Matt Sorum of The Cult.

 In May 1991, Guns N' Roses embarked on the two-and-a-half-year-long Use Your Illusion Tour.
 The following September, the band released the long-awaited albums Use Your Illusion I and Use Your Illusion II, which debuted at No. 2 and No. 1 respectively on the U.S. chart, a feat unachieved by any other group.
-In November 1991, Izzy Stradlin abruptly left the band; he was replaced by Gilby Clarke of Kill For Thrills.
 In 1993, the band released "The Spaghetti Incident?", a cover album of mostly punk songs, which proved less successful than its predecessors.
 McKagan took on lead vocals on four songs, including live favorite "Attitude", originally by the Misfits.
-That same year, McKagan released his debut solo album, Believe in Me, on which he sang lead vocals and played virtually every instrument.
+That same year, McKagan released his debut solo album Believe in Me, on which he sang lead vocals and played virtually every instrument.

-On April 4, 1993 while touring with Guns N' Roses McKagan was hit in the head with a beer bottle filled with urine thrown by a fan.
-He was sent to the hospital minutes later.
+On April 3, 1993 while touring with Guns N' Roses, McKagan was hit in the head with a beer bottle filled with urine thrown by a fan in Sacramento, Ca. He was sent to the hospital minutes later.
 Axl Rose said this to the crowd after McKagan was hit: